 - 1. The course is listed on an official transcript from: - An approved Massage Therapy school (Massage Therapy only). - An ACAHM Candidate School (Acupuncture only). - An accredited institution of higher education recognized by the United States Department of Education (or foreign degree equivalent that has been officially evaluated). - The course was taken within the last five years (for science courses).
-General Education courses for Registered Nursing and Acupuncture have no time restriction for transfer credit. - The course meets or exceeds the hour, credit and content requirements of the equivalent course at AIAM. - The grade received in the course is equivalent to a "C" or better, except for science courses in the RN and PN programs, or acupuncture courses (AT prefix), which must have an 80% or B- or better for transfer consideration.
+General Education courses for Registered Nursing and Acupuncture have no time restriction for transfer credit. - The course meets or exceeds the hour, credit and content requirements of the equivalent course at AIAM. - The grade received in the course is equivalent to a "C" or better, except for courses in the PN program or acupuncture courses (AT prefix), which must have an 80% or B- or better for transfer consideration, and except for science courses in the RN program which must have a "C+" or higher.